This is what MY devaluation looked like

 Choose your well-being over hurting someone's feelings

 We brush them off thinking we’re being unfair to the person whose actions triggered the alarm… don’t make them feel bad… don’t embarrass them.
-We second guess ourselves and choose to protect another person’s feelings over our personal safety.
+We second guess ourselves and choose to protect another person’s feelings over our personal well being & safety.

 Validation for Survivors.